The three types of Heatmaps you will see when creating a Heatmap are:

 The average fold is calculated using the following formula: total window height/page visit count, and is presented as a white line labeled AVERAGE FOLD.

-Scroll-depth Ruler
+Scroll-depth ruler

 The Scroll-depth ruler shows the average fold, as well as how many users scrolled down 75, 50 or 25 percent of the page.
 This allows you to compare scroll depth with click and move data without needing to switch between heatmap types - letting you know immediately how many users clicked an element versus how many viewed it.